sallkhad/SeeSD/Makerspace/readme.md

 We believe anyone can become a STEM professional and an innovator.

-### :confused: :confused: What do you guys teach in the makerspace? :confused:
+### :confused: :unamused: What do you guys teach in the makerspace? :confused: :unamused:

 We have run hands-on workshops related to Biology, Chemistry, Physics, Math, The environment, Climate change, coding, electronics, 3D printing.